Flank/flank-dashboard/metrics/ci_integrations/docs/01_ci_integration_module_architecture.md

 - source (stands for the source of builds data - where they are loaded from);
 - destination (stands for the builds data storage - where they are stored).

 Both types are presented as a set of interfaces in `integration.interface.source` and `integration.interface.destination` respectively.
-Also, both of them are presented by their implementations in the `source` (for example, with `source.jenkins`, `source.bitrise`) and `destination` (for example, with `destination.firestore`) respectively.
+Also, both of them are presented by their implementations in the `source` (for example, with `source.jenkins`, `source.buildkite` or `source.github_actions`) and `destination` (for example, with `destination.firestore`) respectively.

 The `SupportedSourceParties` is an integration point for all source integrations.
 And the `SupportedDestinationParties` is the same point for the destination integrations.
 Both of them intersect in the `SupportedIntegrationParties` used by the `SyncCommand` that parses the given configurations, creates clients and then performs `CiIntegration.sync` on them.